Jump to Section

 5. Securities and Exchange Commission advisor search

-How to Find a Fiduciary Financial Advisor
+What is a Fiduciary Financial Advisor

-Starting with the obvious: Google search for a financial advisor
+Google web search for a financial advisor

-One of the harder aspects of finding the right financial advisor is knowing what you’re looking for.
+One of the harder aspects of finding the right financial professionals is knowing what you’re looking for.
 A Google search for financial advisor near me returns over one billion results.
 The results can be overwhelming and not especially relevant for you.

 But if you’re specifically looking to find fee-only fiduciary investment advisor, you’ve already narrowed your search considerably (a web search for fee-only fiduciary financial advisor near me still returns about 20 million results).
-Also consider adding other attributes that are important to you, such as a female advisor or advisor who helps a lot of doctors or business owners.
-With a specific search, Google can be a great starting point to gather a list of potential money managers.

 CERTIFIED FINANCIAL PLANNER™ website